crazyman222214/JMonkeyEngine-Tutorial/README.md

-# JMONKEY TUTORIAL
+# JMONKEYENGINE TUTORIAL

-This is a tutorial primarialy for CSC150 Students, but can be used for anyone interested in JMonkeyEngine
+## This is a tutorial primarialy for CSC150 Students, but can be used for anyone interested in JMonkeyEngine
 ---

 This tutorial is a brief introduction to the **Code First** Game Engine, JMonkeyEngine.